point-4ward/Home-Assistant/README.md

 ## House:

 3 storey townhouse, consisting of:
- - A living area on the groung floor (Living room and kitchen/diner)
+ - A living area on the ground floor (Living room and kitchen/diner)
  - Hall stairs and landing leading to first floor.
  - Boys' bedroom, Girls' bedroom and bathroom on the first floor.
  - Stairs leading to Master bedroom on the second floor.